 Water Saving Tip:

 Make sure the dishwasher is full before start.
 Note that modern dishwashers use very little water compared to dishwashing by hand.
-With a Smart dishwasher valve, even more water is saved every day.

 An alternative for touchless faucet is choosing faucets with in-built water limiters.
 As an example, Oras Vega faucets feature a convenient eco-button, which makes it easier than ever to save water and energy.
 When you need to increase the water flow, you can simply press the eco-button and simultaneously lift the lever.
 In the washbasin faucets, the eco-button is also a safety factor, as it limits the water temperature.
 This child-friendly hot water lock function prevents scalding, making it safe and easy to use for families with children.